pseudogravity/xoroshiro/bounties/problem1-decorationwithcoords/ReadMe.md

 ### Incremental Awards

 Prize money is proportional to performance improvement over the current leader.
+Each "bit" of complexity reduction translates to a certain amount of money won.

 ```
 Award = (previous top score - your score) / previous top score * remaining prize pool